wangjw14/Programming_Languages/README.md

-# This is a repository used for practicing programming skills.
+# This is a repository used for practising programming skills.